dvanblerkom/ece4203_lab1/README.md

 When you accepted this GitHub classroom assignment, you were assigned a repository that looked something like:

     dvb-ece-cpp/lab-1-(your github id).git

+Where "(your github id)" is obviously replaced with your actual GitHub ID name.
-To copy, or "clone", all the data from that repository into a directory in your HPC account, type the following:
+To copy, or "clone", all the data from that repository into a directory in your HPC account, type the following at the command prompt, from your home directory, when logged into the HPC:

     git clone ssh://git@ssh.github.com:443/dvb-ece-cpp/lab-1-(your github id).git

+Again, obviously, replace "(your github id)" above with your actual GitHub name.

+When git clone finishes, you should have a new directory called "lab-1-(your github id)" which will have the files you need for the rest of this lab.

+### Install Miniconda

+The last part of the set-up we will do in this lab is to run the shell script inside the directory you just cloned, called "install_miniconda.sh".

+Type the following at the command prompt to run this script:

+    ~/lab-1-(your github id)/install_miniconda.sh

+This will take a while to finish, and will install the Anaconda software package system so that we can later install the VLSI tools.

 ## Regular Expressions  <a name="paragraph2"></a>